AccurateMeasure/Employees-Performance-Optimization/Data_Analysis.md

 - Skill and competency analysis
 - Employee demorgraphics and diversity
 - Employee retention and turnover analysis
-- Operational efficiency and workforce planning
+- Operational efficiency and workforce planning.

 These analyses allows us to explore complex questions and to drive meaningful conclusions that can inform strategic decisions and improve organizational outcomes.

 ## DAX